George Scott Robertson: Siege of Chitral

-In 1893, after his travels in Kafiristan, Surgeon Major Robertson was reassigned to the then-independent State of Chitral, this time as a political agent.
-In 1895 he brought a force of around 400 soldiers, under the direct command of Captain Charles Vere Ferrers Townshend, from Gilgit to oversee the transfer of power in Chitral following the death of its ruler, Aman ul-Mulk.
-After his arrival, Robertson engaged in a series of complex political and military manoeuvres, during which hostility from local tribesmen led to his forces to move into Chitral Fort for protection.
-The six-week siege that followed included an unsuccessful sortie on 3 March 1895, when the British led forces took heavy losses.
+In 1893, Surgeon Major Robertson was reassigned to the then-independent State of Chitral, this time as a political agent.
+In 1895, he brought a force of around 400 soldiers, under the direct command of Captain Charles Vere Ferrers Townshend, from Gilgit to oversee the transfer of power in Chitral following the death of its ruler, Aman ul-Mulk.
+After his arrival, Robertson engaged in a series of complex political and military manoeuvres, during which hostility from local tribesmen led his forces to move into Chitral Fort for protection.
+The six-week siege that followed included an unsuccessful sortie on 3 March 1895, when the British-led forces took heavy losses.
 The siege was raised on 19 April when a relief force under Colonel Kelly arrived and dispersed the armed tribesmen.

-For his service during the famous siege Robertson was made a Knight Commander of the Order of the Star of India and appointed British agent in Gilgit.
-It was he who took the important decision of installing and recognising Shuja ul-Mulk as the provisional Mehtar of Chitral, subject to approval of the Government.
+For his service during the famous siege, Robertson was made a Knight Commander of the Order of the Star of India and appointed British agent in Gilgit.
+He made the important decision of installing and recognising Shuja ul-Mulk as the provisional Mehtar of Chitral, subject to approval of the Government.
 He later wrote a book by the title Chitral; the Story of a Minor Siege recounting the intense and dramatic events in Chitral.